ALLCAPSDEV/cvcsv-cli/README.md

 You can complete the whole file or you can miss any of the fields out, the CLI will ask you for any that are missing.

-If not file is there then you will get the full set of questions.
+If no file is there then you will get the full set of questions.

 ## TODO